jpaas/active_model_serializers/CONTRIBUTING.md

 If you solve your issue, stop working on it, or realize the problem was something else, please share that in a comment to an issue and close it.
-That way, everyone can learn and we don't have closing issues without a clear resolution.
+That way, everyone can learn and we don't have closed issues without a clear resolution.
 Even if it's just a stackoverflow link :)
 And please don't forget to stay involved in the issue until it is closed!
 Thanks to all!

 ### Writing code and comments